NYCComptroller/Checkbook/SOLR-INSTALL.md

  Solr is now running.
 For troubleshooting errors, see the detailed logs in `/opt/apache-tomcat-6.0.35/logs/`.

+ * Note that if another Tomcat application is running on your machine, you may need to kill the existing Tomcat process and then run startup.sh to avoid "Address already in use" errors.

 9. Start Solr indexing.

  Visit this url in a browser start indexing:
  <http://localhost:8080/solr-checkbook/dataimport?command=full-import&clean=true&jobID=0>

+ *Question: What data does this import?
+To which database(s)?

  You can monitor the progress of indexing by repeatedly visiting
  <http://localhost:8080/solr-checkbook/dataimport>.